Getano Lui (Jnr): Career

 Lui is Councillor on the Torres Strait Islands Regional Council (TSIRC) (State) and Deputy Chair and Member for Iama (Yam Island), and also on the Board of the Torres Strait Regional Authority (TRSA) where he served as inaugural chair.

 Lui has also been Chair of the Yam Island Community Council, Islanders Board of Industry and Service and Island Coordination Council.

 In 1993, Lui delivered one of the annual series of Australian Broadcasting Corporation Boyer Lectures called "Voices of the Land".

+Recognition

+As part of the 1980 New Year Honours, Lui was appointed as a Member of the Order of the British Empire (MBE).

+Lui was subsequently made a Member of the Order of Australia in the 1994 Australia Day Honours in recognition of his service to the Torres Strait community.

+In 2001, Lui was awarded the Centenary Medal for distinguished service through his work on the Yam Island Council.

+Lui was named as a Queensland Great in 2024.

 Personal

 The son of Getano Lui Snr, Lui resides on Yam Island.